w3c/trace-context/spec/21-http_response_header_format.md

 The format and requirements for this are the same as those of the trace-id field in the `traceparent` request header.

-For details, see the trace-id section under [traceparent Header Field Values](#traceparent Header Field Values).
+For details, see the trace-id section under [traceparent Header Field Values](#traceparent-Header-Field-Values).

 #### child-id

 This is the ID of the operation of the callee (in some tracing systems, this is known as the `span-id`, where a `span` is the execution of a client request) and is used to uniquely identify an operation within a trace.
 It is represented as an 8-byte array, for example, `00f067aa0ba902b7`.
 All bytes as zero (`0000000000000000`) is considered an invalid value.

-Vendors MUST ignore the `traceresponse` when the `child-id` is invalid (for example, if it contains non-lowercase hex characters).
+Vendors MUST ignore the `traceresponse` header when the `child-id` is invalid (for example, if it contains non-lowercase hex characters).

 #### trace-flags